megdalynn/megdalynn.github.io/_talks/2017-talk-JSL.md

 type: "Talks"
 permalink: /talks/201-talk-JSL
 venue: "Utah Valley University"
-date: 2017-04-21
+date: 2017-04-20
 location: "Orem, UT, USA"
 ---

-“The Hope of Mankind,” The Journal of Student Leadership, Vol 1 No 1, 2017
+Fisher, Megdalynn.
+“The Hope of Mankind,” Oral recitation at the celebration of the inaugural edition of The Journal of Student Leadership, Orem, Utah, April 20, 2017.